mitsuba-renderer/mitsuba3/docs/src/how_to_guides.rst

 Overview
 --------

-The following guides explain important features of the library in details and are dedicated to users with some experience.
-Unlike the :ref:`sec-api <reference API>`, they are by step-by-step guide that explore what it is possible to do with specific abstractions of Mitsuba.
+The following guides explain important features of the library in detail and are dedicated to users with some experience.
+Unlike the :ref:`API reference <sec-api>`, they are step-by-step guides that explore what it is possible to do with specific abstractions of Mitsuba.

 Guides